-Throughout the test, a variety of users paddled with us, from first-time SUPers to experienced users to river rats with a ton of boating experience but who were new to the SUP world.
-Compiling all of their information allowed us to get a more well-rounded view of each product.
-Prior to compiling this review, our experts sat down and decided upon five metrics that are most important when selecting a paddle that works for you.
-Each of these metrics is weighted within the review, depending on how important the metric is to the paddle's overall performance.
+We compared the paddles using the following metrics: Performance accounted for 30 percent of a product's score.
+Ease of adjustment accounted for 20 percent of a product's score as did locking mechanism, and weight.
+Compactability accounted for 10 percent of the product's overall score.
 These scores combine to form the product's overall performance score.
 It is important to take the overall performance score with a grain of salt if you are looking for a specific kind of paddle and you have specific needs.
-A product may have performed very well in one metric but poorly in others, giving it a lower combined score, but if it's a high-performer in the area of interest for you, it could be a great choice for your needs.
+A product may have performed very well in one metric but poorly in others, giving it a lower combined score, but if it's a high-performer in the area of interest for you, it could be a great choice for you.

 Ease of Adjustment

-All but one of the paddles in this review are adjustable, meaning that the user can change the overall height of the paddle according to their needs and personal comfort.
+All of the paddles in this review are adjustable, meaning that the user can change the overall height of the paddle according to their needs and personal comfort.
 Some paddles come with different initial sizes that can be adjusted, so check out our Buying Advice to make sure you get the right paddle for your height.
-The paddles in this review have an adjustment range spanning from eight inches to 18 inches.
+The paddles in this review have an adjustment range spanning from 8 to 18 inches.
 Additionally, the different paddles have different adjustment mechanisms, which we discuss in detail in the locking mechanism metric.

-All but one of the models in this review (the KIALOA Insanity), are compactable, meaning that they break into either two or three pieces.
+All of these paddles are compactable, meaning that they break into either two or three pieces.
 These models can come in handy for users who drive smaller cars or for those looking to travel with their setup.

-There were three different types of locking mechanisms that came with the paddles that we tested: The LeverLock (a.k.a.
-Family Adjustable), the TwinPin and the Performance adjustable.
-LeverLock works through an adjustment lever in the handle.
-When it is flipped up, it releases the tension of the handle end of the shaft inside the blade end.
+The Family Adjustable, TwinPin, and EasyClip systems on the rest of the paddles all work similarly, using an adjustment lever on the shaft.
+When it is flipped out, it releases the tension of the handle end of the shaft inside the blade end.
 The handle end can then be moved up or down to the desired paddler height.
-This was our testers' least favorite system, as it often required a screwdriver for fine tuning.
-IGK and Super Paddle models used this system.
+This was our testers' least favorite system, as it often required a screwdriver for fine-tuning.

 Best for Specific Applications

+More experienced paddlers who are interested in surf SUPing may consider the NRS Rush.
 The Bullet Proof Surf Alloy we recommend for those needing a product that can adjust to a wide range of paddler heights and can take a beating.
 It's also easy on the pocketbook.